amuuu/processing-traffic-racer/README.md

 # processingGame
-A personal game project, inspired by Traffic Racer, but very different!!!
+A small personal game project, inspired by Traffic Racer, but very different!!!
+Getting updated daily!

-The score of each round is saved in a database with just one table.
-This table consists of just one cplumn called score.
+The biggest note is that the score of each round is saved in a database with just one table.
+This table consists of just one column called score.